spiritedtechie/sensor-fun/sensor-devices/README.md

 # sensor-fun
-A sensor device is a remote in-the-field device which is responsible for basic capture of raw(ish) sensor data for forwarding to the sensor hub.
+A sensor device is a remote in-field device which is responsible for capture of raw(ish) sensor data from one or more sensors and forwarding the data to the sensor hub via Bluetooth LE.

-The sensor device is implemented using a Genuino 101 board with one or more sensors attached to the IO pins, and a Arduino C++ program to read the IO for publishing data via Bluetooth LE to the sensor hub.
+The sensor device here is implemented using a Genuino 101 board with one or more sensors attached to the IO pins, and an Arduino C++ program to read the IO for publishing data via Bluetooth LE to the sensor hub.

-The key goals are to make the sensor device as lightweight and energy efficient as possible so that it can be put out in the field on battery power to capture sensor data.

 Hardware
 --------